-The church in Clynnog Fawr was built in the English perpendicular gothic style in the years 1480-1486, and at the beginning of the sixteenth century it was enlarged, including the tower and the sacristy.
-The previous temple that was in this place was burned by the Vikings, and the next destroyed by the Normans.
+The church in Clynnog Fawr was built in the years 1480-1486, and at the beginning of the 16th century it was enlarged by a nave and a porch, and then by a vestry and a tower, next to which a free-standing chapel was also erected.
+The previous temple that was in this place was burned by the Vikings in 978, and the next destroyed by the Normans.
 The new church at the end of the fifteenth century received the dignity of collegiate, as one of only six in Wales.
 It was an important stop for pilgrims heading to the island of Bardsey.
-The building has been repeatedly restored at various times, including, among others, in the years 1848-1856, 1913, 1924, 1926 and 1940.
+The pilgrimage movement, exceptionally, did not disappear after the victory of the Reformation until the 18th century, and the custom of offering for the well-being of the flocks and herds lasted into the 19th century.
+The church has been repeatedly restored at various times, including, among others, in the years 1848-1856, 1913, 1924, 1926 and 1940.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.